Line 13 (Beijing Subway): Stations (from West to East)

+From Xizhimen to Dongzhimen, line 13 had station numbers from 1301 to 1316, except for Qinghe Railway Station.
+The station numbers in Beijing Subway for new subway stations were cancelled before Line 5 opened in October 2007.

 History

 Line 13 was opened in two sections: The western section between Xizhimen and Huoying was opened on September 28, 2002; the eastern section from Huoying to Dongzhimen was opened on January 28, 2003.
-Despite being numbered 13, the line was only the third subway line to enter into operation.
+Despite being numbered 13, the line was only the third subway line to enter into operation as lines 3 to 12 were still under planning at line 13's opening.
 It was the first Beijing Subway line to adopt Yikatong, the electronic farecard, at the end of 2003.

-Future Development
+Future development

 On November 22, 2018, the Beijing Municipal Commission of Planning and Natural Resources began the 30-day public consultation of a plan to split Line 13 into two lines, temporarily named Line 13A and Line 13B.
-According to the plan, the existing Line 13 will be split between Xi'erqi station and Huilongguan station, to form two "L"-shaped lines intersecting in the north of the city.
-Passengers can use cross-platform interchange between Line 13A and Line 13B at a new station in the west of the Jingzang Expressway.
+This was later changed to Line 18 and a new shortened Line 13 respectively.
+According to the plan, the existing Line 13 will be split between Xi'erqi station and Huilongguan station, to form two L-shaped lines intersecting in the north of the city.
+Passengers can use a cross-platform interchange between Line 13 and Line 18 at Beijiaonongchang Qiao station, an underground station in the west of the Jingzang Expressway (this station will only open for Line 18 in 2025.
+Line 13 at this station will be delayed to 2027).

+Line 13-18 temporary through service (Line 18 initial section, 2025-2026)

+In 2024, Beijing Infrastructure Investment (BII) suggested that, due to slow status of some new stations, both new sections of Line 13A and 13B will temporary be pieced together as a new line, tentatively called "Yizi line of Line 13" (13号线一字线).
+The Yizi line will start operation in 2025-2026.
+The line is expected to open in late 2025.
+It will be 19.8 km in length with 11 stations.
+The line will be fully underground.

+In June 2025, CRCC confirmed to use Line 13-18 north section through line (13-18北段贯通线).
+Sometime after, this was renamed to Line 18 (initial section).

-Line 13A
+Line 18 (after 2027)

-Line 13A has a total length of 31.3 km with 18 stations, including 19.54 km of new line and 13 new stations.
+Line 18 (planning name Line 13A) under construction will have a total length of 31.3 km with 19 stations, including 19.54 km of new line and 13 new stations.
 The line will be built to support expanded 8-car Type B trains.